mjaysona/document-fi/README.md

 - Tenant-specific media collections
 - Domain-based tenant identification
 - Easy switching between tenants in admin UI

+> **Note**: The multi-tenant plugin is currently disabled in the default configuration to allow creating items in collections without requiring a tenant.
+You can enable it by uncommenting the `multiTenantPlugin` configuration in `payload.config.ts`.

 ## Authentication and Authorization